Rawalpindi District: British era

 In 1849 Rawalpindi passed with the rest of the Sikh dominions under British rule; and though tranquillity was disturbed by an insurrection four years later, led by a Gakhar chief with the object of placing a pretended son of Ranjit Singh on the throne, its administration was generally peaceful until the outbreak of the Mutiny in 1857.
 The Dhunds and other tribes of the Murree Hills, incited by Hindustani agents, rose in insurrection, and the authorities received information from a faithful native of a projected attack upon the station of Murree in time to organise measures for defence.
 The women near the station, who were present in large numbers, were placed in safety, while the Europeans and police were drawn up in a cordon round the station.
 The rebels arrived expecting no resistance, but were met with organised resistance and were repelled.

 The district of Rawalpindi was created during British rule as part of Punjab province.
 The district obtained its current boundaries in 1904 when Attock District was created as a separate district.
 According to the 1901 census of India the population in 1901 was 558,699, an increase of 4.7% from 1891.
 During the period of British rule, Rawalpindi district increased in population and importance.

 Administrative division

-Rawalpindi district is governed by the Rawalpindi District Council, while several regions sub-divided into one Municipal Corporation, two Cantonment Boards and Seven tehsils: